SCarlsen7757/SimhubDashMenuPlugin/README.md

 ## Change amount of fields

 In the General settings tab, you can adjust the default amount of fields to use when setting up a new car.
+You can choose any number between 1 and 20.

 You can change the number of fields for the current car by assigning the `IncreaseNumberOfFieldData` and `DecreaseNumberOfFieldData` actions.
 When using a new car, the fields will be created with the default number of fields.